Police: Fugitive in Vegas manicurist death found in Arizona

-LAS VEGAS (AP) — A 21-year-old woman sought for almost two weeks by authorities in Las Vegas after allegedly skipping out on a $35 manicure and using a stolen car to run over and kill a manicurist has been arrested in Arizona, police said Friday.
+LAS VEGAS (AP) — A woman sought for almost two weeks by authorities in Las Vegas after allegedly skipping out on a $35 manicure and using a stolen car to run over and kill a salon worker who tried to stop her has been arrested in Arizona, police said Friday.

-Krystal Whipple was taken into custody by a team of Phoenix-area fugitive hunters involving local police, county investigators and FBI agents, Las Vegas police said.
+Krystal Whipple, 21, was taken into custody by a team of Phoenix-area fugitive hunters involving local police, county investigators and FBI agents, Las Vegas police said.
 The arrest occurred in the Phoenix suburb of Glendale.

 Las Vegas police Officer Jacinto Rivera said he did not immediately have details of the arrest.
-He said prosecutors will seek her extradition from Arizona to Las Vegas where Whipple was sought in a warrant issued Jan.
+He said prosecutors will seek Whipple's extradition from Arizona to Las Vegas where she is wanted on a warrant issued Jan.
 4 on murder and robbery charges in the killing of Ngoc Q. Nguyen, 51, of Garden Grove, California.

-The case sparked intense national interest after police released an internet plea for help identifying Whipple that showed parking lot security video of a woman leaving the nail salon Dec.
+The case sparked intense national interest after police released an internet plea for help identifying Whipple and showing parking lot security video of a woman leaving the nail salon Dec.
 29.

 Homicide Lt.
 Ray Spencer said Whipple tried to pay for her manicure with a fraudulent credit card before telling Nguyen that she was going to her car to get cash, then drove away.